wrtnlabs/autobe-examples/mistralai/codestral-2508/shopping/docs/ERD.md

 ### `shopping_mall_inquiries`

 Customer inquiries about products or services.
-Stores questions or concerns from customers seeking assistance or information.
-Each inquiry is associated with a specific customer and can be linked to a product or service for context.
-Inquiries can have multiple responses from customer support or sellers.
-The inquiry content includes title and body fields for structured communication.
+Stores customer questions and requests for assistance.
+Each inquiry is associated with a specific customer and session, and may have multiple responses from administrators.
+Inquiries can be marked with a status to track their resolution process.
 Soft deletion is supported to maintain audit trails while allowing content moderation.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_customer_id`: Customer who created the inquiry. [shopping_mall_customers.id](#shopping_mall_customers)
 - `shopping_mall_customer_session_id`
-  > Customer session during inquiry creation. {@link
+  > Session during which the inquiry was created. {@link
   > shopping_mall_customer_sessions.id}
 - `title`: Title of the inquiry.
 - `body`: Detailed content of the inquiry.
+- `status`: Current status of the inquiry (e.g., 'pending', 'resolved').
 - `created_at`: Timestamp when the inquiry was created.
 - `updated_at`: Timestamp when the inquiry was last updated.
-- `deleted_at`: Timestamp when the inquiry was soft-deleted.
+- `deleted_at`: Timestamp when the inquiry was deleted (soft delete).

 ### `shopping_mall_inquiry_responses`

 Responses to customer inquiries.
-Stores replies from customer support or sellers to address customer concerns or questions.
-Each response is associated with a specific inquiry and can be linked to a seller or administrator for accountability.
-Responses can include attachments or references to other resources.
-The response content includes title and body fields for structured communication.
+Stores administrator replies to customer inquiries.
+Each response is associated with a specific inquiry and administrator, and may include additional context or solutions.
+Responses can be marked with a status to track their resolution process.
 Soft deletion is supported to maintain audit trails while allowing content moderation.

 Properties as follows:

 - `id`: Primary Key.
 - `shopping_mall_inquiry_id`: Inquiry to which this response belongs. [shopping_mall_inquiries.id](#shopping_mall_inquiries)
+- `shopping_mall_administrator_id`
-- `shopping_mall_seller_id`: Seller who provided the response. [shopping_mall_sellers.id](#shopping_mall_sellers)
+  > Administrator who created the response. {@link
+  > shopping_mall_administrators.id}
-- `shopping_mall_seller_session_id`
+- `shopping_mall_administrator_session_id`
-  > Seller session during response creation. {@link
+  > Session during which the response was created. {@link
-  > shopping_mall_seller_sessions.id}
+  > shopping_mall_administrator_sessions.id}
-- `title`: Title of the response.
+- `body`: Content of the response.
-- `body`: Detailed content of the response.
+- `status`: Current status of the response (e.g., 'pending', 'resolved').
 - `created_at`: Timestamp when the response was created.
 - `updated_at`: Timestamp when the response was last updated.
-- `deleted_at`: Timestamp when the response was soft-deleted.
+- `deleted_at`: Timestamp when the response was deleted (soft delete).

+### `shopping_mall_faqs`

+Frequently Asked Questions and Answers.
+Stores common questions and their answers to provide quick reference for customers.
+Each FAQ is associated with a specific administrator and session, and may be updated or deleted as needed.
+Soft deletion is supported to maintain audit trails while allowing content moderation.

+Properties as follows:

+- `id`: Primary Key.
+- `shopping_mall_administrator_id`: Administrator who created the FAQ. [shopping_mall_administrators.id](#shopping_mall_administrators)
+- `shopping_mall_administrator_session_id`
+  > Session during which the FAQ was created. {@link
+  > shopping_mall_administrator_sessions.id}
+- `question`: The frequently asked question.
+- `answer`: The answer to the frequently asked question.
+- `created_at`: Timestamp when the FAQ was created.
+- `updated_at`: Timestamp when the FAQ was last updated.
+- `deleted_at`: Timestamp when the FAQ was deleted (soft delete).

 ## Favorites